 Check out these resources to see if your major has a career path in place.

 The internship and job search is truly a process.
 For every student, this journey begins by taking deliberate steps.
 Below are some possible starting points for your own internship and job search:

-- Get online—Use Google, College Central, or ONET to learn more about a professional career path
+- Get online—Use Google, Handshake, or ONET to learn more about a professional career path

 - Get to our office—Schedule an appointment with a Career Services Team Member